e-kwsm/nwchem-wiki/Analysis.md

 `select ( [ super ] [ { <string atomlist> } ] |`
 `   solvent <real range> | save <string filename> | read <string filename> )`

 where {atomlist} is the set of atom names selected from the specified residues.
 By default all solute atoms are selected.
-When keyword super is specified the selecion applies to the superimposition option.
+When keyword super is specified the selection applies to the superimposition option.

 The selected atoms are specified by the string atomlist which takes the form